TelegramBots/book/src/4/payments.md

 If the payment is successfully processed, you will receive a private Message of type `SuccessfulPayment` from the user, and you must then proceed with delivering the goods or services to the user.

-The `message.SuccessfulPayment` structure contains all the same previous information, plus two payment identifiers from Telegram & from the Payment Provider.
+The `message.SuccessfulPayment` structure contains all the same previous information, plus two payment identifiers from Telegram and from the Payment Provider.

 You should store these ChargeId strings for traceability of the transaction in case of dispute, or refund _(possible with [RefundStarPayment](https://core.telegram.org/bots/api#refundstarpayment))_.